 The Head of Government noted that education and preserving national identity is vital for the younger generation of Moroccans living abroad.

-Rabat – Morocco’s Head of Government Saad Eddine El Othmani announced on Monday, June 24, that his cabinet is “exerting special efforts” to improve the conditions of Moroccan diaspora through a range of programs and strategies.
+Rabat – Morocco’s Head of Government Saad Eddine El Othmani announced on Monday, June 24, that his cabinet is “exerting special efforts” to improve the conditions of Moroccans living abroad through a range of programs and strategies.

 Speaking at the House of Representatives, El Othmani said that the program aims to “strengthen” the community’s national identity and to protect their rights and interests.

 According to El Othmani, the strategies, also aim to solidify ties of connection between Moroccans living abroad (MREs) and their motherland, especially the younger generation.

 El Othmani said that the first pillar the government is working to promote is the “educational aspect,” which aims to strengthen the national identity of Moroccans across the world

 Education is “the safety valve to preserve national identity with its cultural and linguistic dimensions,” he said.